-upgrade:execute, system (sequence) Triggered when executing an ElggUpgrade.
+upgrade:execute, system Triggered as a sequence (so including :before and :after) when executing an ElggUpgrade.
 The \$object of the event is the ElggUpgrade.

 activate, plugin Return false to prevent activation of the plugin.

 deactivate, plugin Return false to prevent deactivation of the plugin.